FAQs

 Will I get to see a sneak peek of my images before they’re done?

-If you follow my Instagram you may sometimes see a sneak peek or two from your session.
+If you follow our Instagram you may sometimes see a sneak peek or two from your session.

 Do you have insurance?

-Yes, I’m fully insurance by Lockton Affinity through the Professional Photographers of America.
+Yes, I’m fully insured by AIX through the Professional Photographers of America.

 Are you vaccinated for COVID?

-Yes, I get an updated COVID vaccine every 6 months.
+Yes, we get an updated COVID vaccine every year.

 What kind of equipment do you use?

-I use Sony cameras and Sigma lenses exclusively.
-Specifically, I use the Sony A7III camera and Sigma 35mm, 50mm, 85mm, 105mm and 7-200mm lenses.
+We use Sony cameras and Sigma lenses exclusively.
+Specifically, we use the Sony A7RIII camera and Sigma 35mm, 50mm, 85mm, 105mm and 70-200mm lenses.

 Do you use natural light or studio light?